Residual energy in weakly compressible turbulence with a mean guide field: Numerical convergence

 \section{Numerical convergence}

-Fig.~\ref{fig:convergence_tests} visualizes kinetic power spectra of kinetically-driven simulations with $\beta = 0.5$, different resolutions and $\nu_{shock}$ as indicated in the label.
+Figure~\ref{fig:convergence_tests} visualizes kinetic power spectra of kinetically driven simulations with $\beta = 0.3$, different resolutions and $\nu_{shock}$ as indicated in the label.
 All spectra have been compensated by $k$.
-The scaling of the inertial, which lies in the range $3 \leq k \leq 40$ does not depend either on the resolution or on $\nu_{shock}$.
+The scaling of the inertial range, $3 \leq k \leq 40$, does not depend either on the resolution or on $\nu_{shock}$.
 This guarantees the validity of our results against variations in these parameters.

 In $512^3$ simulations, the inertial range transitions to a steeper scaling at $k\sim 30$.
 A new inertial range with an IK scaling seems to emerge in the range $30 \leq k \leq 100$.
-This might indicate the transition of turbulence from large-scale reflection-driven to small-scale Alfv\'enic interactions, which is consistent with our interpretations about the cross-helicity variations of kinetically-driven turbulence (Sect.~\ref{sec:theoretical_consideration_kinetic}).
+This might indicate the transition of turbulence from large-scale weakly interacting to small-scale maximally interacting Alfv\'enic interactions, which is consistent with our interpretation about the cross-helicity variations of kinetically driven turbulence (Sect.~\ref{sec:theoretical_consideration_kinetic}).
 Higher resolution simulations are required to confidently establish the validity of this transition of the turbulent cascade.

 \end{appendix}